omicscodeathon/Colorectal-Metagenomics/README.md

 for effective screening and diagnosis, and has been explored by previoius studies.
 The challenge however, is [the lack of standardization for protocols required](https://pubmed.ncbi.nlm.nih.gov/29755427/)
-- [x] [Almost 50% patients going asymptomatic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6133998/) means that detection of CRC is mostly late, at which time it might have metastasised([in fact, metastases in reported in almost 20% of CRC cases](https://pubmed.ncbi.nlm.nih.gov/24639430/)) and complicated into chronic forms hard to treat, and may explain why CRC remains a leading cause of cancer mortality and morbidity globally.
+- [x] [Almost 50% patients going asymptomatic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6133998/) means that detection of CRC is mostly late, at which time it might have metastasised ([in fact, metastases is reported in almost 20% of CRC cases](https://pubmed.ncbi.nlm.nih.gov/24639430/)) and complicated into chronic forms hard to treat, and may explain why CRC remains a leading cause of cancer mortality and morbidity globally.
 - [x] This study seeks to contribute to previous ones aimed at helping develop tools to aid in early screening and detection of CRC by analyzing 16sRNA sequences of CRC gut microbiome.